Fit Testers

 Quantitative Respirator Fit Testers

-Breathing in dust, heavy metals, chemicals, smoke, fumes, and other airborne pollutants can cause adverse health effects especially over prolonged periods of time.
+Breathing in dust, heavy metals, chemicals, smoke, fumes, and other airborne pollutants can cause adverse health effects, especially over prolonged periods.

 While donning a respirator plays a vital role in the protection of workers, it is twice as important to ensure that a respirator fits your face correctly.
 A respirator can’t protect a worker if it doesn’t fit their face and contaminated air can leak into your respirator facepiece as a result.